rdlauer/articles/blues/network-connectivity/network.md

 **Power Efficiency**

 *Is my hardware connected to a consistent and reliable power source?
 Or is it off-grid and connected to solar or battery?
-What happens if power is cut completely...can I maintain connectivity in a no-power scenario?*
+What happens if power is cut completely...can I maintain operations in a no-power scenario?*

 **High Availability**